tevinowino/learnify-web-application/README.md

     *   **Create Exam Period:** Clicks "Create Exam Period."
         *   Enters name (e.g., "Mid-Term Form 1").
         *   Sets start and end dates.
+        *   Selects assignment scope (specific classes, form/grade, entire school).
-        *   Assigns the exam period to one or more classes.
+        *   Assigns the exam period to one or more classes based on scope.
     *   **View Exam Period Details:** Clicks on an exam period.
-        *   Sees overview, dates, assigned classes.
+        *   Sees overview, dates, assigned classes, status.
         *   Monitors result submission progress per class/subject.
-        *   If the period is "upcoming," can edit its details.
+        *   If the period is "upcoming," can edit its details (name, dates, scope, classes, status).
+Status can be changed if not 'completed'.
         *   If the period is "active" or "grading" and past its end date, can **Finalize** it (locks results, makes visible to students/parents).
+    *   **View Results Sheets:** For 'completed' periods, can view/download consolidated PDF results sheets.
 9.  **Attendance:**
     *   Accesses via `Admin Dashboard -> View Attendance Records`.
-    *   Selects a class and a date to view attendance records for that specific day.
+    *   Selects a class and a date range to view attendance records in a table format.
 10. **Profile Management:**
     *   Accesses via sidebar.
     *   Updates personal display name, email, and password.
+11. **Testimonial Management:**
+    *   (For super admins) Accesses via `Admin Dashboard -> Testimonials`.
+    *   Reviews, approves, or unapproves user-submitted testimonials.

 ### Teacher Flow